A Lieb-Thirring inequality for extended anyons: Introduction

 where

 is the one-particle density.
 This inequality remains true with $-\im\nabla\to -\im\nabla+\bA$ for some suitable magnetic vector potential $\bA$.
-It implies that the kinetic energy of a large number $N$ of fermionic particles inside a bounded domain $\Omega \subset \R^2$ must grow proportionally to $N^2 \gg N$: fermions do not like to be packed together and make it known through the large energetic cost of such a packing.
+It implies that the kinetic energy of a large number $N$ of fermionic particles inside a bounded domain $\Omega \subset \R^2$ must grow proportionally to $N^2 \gg N$: fermions do not like to be together in the same quantum state and make it known through an energetic cost growing with the number of particles.

 On the other hand, the best we can achieve with bosons is